-How Can You Make Sure Your Manhood Always Has the Manscaping Tools It Needs?
+How Can You Make Sure Your Manhood Always Has the Male Groooming Tools It Needs?

-Manscaped is proud to introduce our new Replenish Pack.
+MANSCAPED is proud to introduce our new Replenish Plans.
 This ingenious automatic reorder option enables you to constantly keep your bathroom cabinets filled with everything you need for fresh below-the-belt experiences.
-From razor blade replacements for The Plow to Crop Preserver—our ball deodorizer that'll save the day if you're afraid of sweat and stench below the belt— automatic re-orders make everything easier for busy men who want to make sure they're lower regions are always in great shape.
+From blade replacements for your trimmer to Crop Preserver™—our ball deodorizer that'll save the day if you're afraid of sweat and stench below the waist— automatic re-orders make everything easier for busy men who want to make sure they're lower regions are always in great shape.

 - Crop Preserver -- Our ball deodorizer and moisturizer that's meant to take your post-shave experience to a more pleasant level than any without-product situation could ever bring.